-Issue Action Outcome Lead Officer Completion Date through appropriate policies and processes which are reviewed on a regular basis to ensure that they are operating effectively Report on generic whistleblowing activity to be presented to Overview and Scrutiny Co-ordinating Committee.
-Delegated decision Decisions Register to be published - in progress.
-TPO Register prepared and to be published January 2024 Chief Officer Register of Personal Business Interests to be updated & published.
-A3.1 Ensuring members and Staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations Privacy notices for Councillors being developed and to be provided by Data Protection Officer.
-Demonstrating strong commitment to rule of law and adherence to relevant laws and regulations EP/LE/AM March 2024 A3.2 Creating the conditions to ensure that the statutory Officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements.
-CMIA has completed and attained the Institute of Internal Auditors' Certified Internal Auditor qualification.
-The CMIA to complete the IIA's CMIIA qualification.
-Ensuring key post holders are able to fulfil their responsibilities in accordance with legislative and regulatory requirements.
-CIA qualification completed - 2023 EP/AJ March 2024- complete CMIIA March 2026 B1.1 Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness FOI Policy and EIR Policy both to be further updated under current business plan.
-Review of the FOI Publication Scheme to be undertaken.
-Demonstrating commitment to openness.
-LE/AW/ MNH March 2024 B3.1 Establishing a clear policy on the type of issues that the organisation will meaningfully consult A new Engagement and Participation Policy, 'Talking, Listening and Working Together' has been published.
-Implementation of this policy to Improving Community Engagement.
-AW March 2024
+Issue Action Outcome / Progress to Date Lead Officer Completion Date A1.4 Demonstrating, communicating and embedding the standard operating principles or values through appropriate policies and processes which are Delegated decision Decisions Register to be published .
+Continued monitoring of completion of mandatory Whistleblowing e-learning module.
+Report went to LG on Delegated Decisions Register and it was decided to not publish this information.
+Elin Prysor/ Katy Sinnett- Jones March 2024 reviewed on a regular basis to ensure that they are operating effectively TPO Register prepared and was published in January 2024 Whistleblowing policy has been reviewed and is awaiting approval by Overview and Scrutiny Co-ordinating Committee and Cabinet.
+Revised Officer Code of Conduct and Declaration of Interest forms to be presented to Scrutiny Committee Report on generic whistleblowing activity to be presented to Overview and Report went to LG on Chief Officer Register of Personal Business Interests and it was decided to not publish this information.Progress:Draft prepared. exercise requiredApprovedbyCorporate Scrutiny Co-ordinating Committee.
+Resources scrutiny on 4.3.24.
+A3.1 Ensuring members and Staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations developed and to be provided by Data Outcome: Demonstrating strong commitment to rule of law. and adherence to relevant laws and regulations March 2024

+Issue Action Outcome / Progress to Date Lead Officer Completion Date Progress: Complete A template privacy notice has been created and is provided and discussed with councillors as part of their DPO training A3.2 Creating the conditions to ensure that the statutory Officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements.
+CMIA to complete professional qualification Outcome: Ensuring key post holders are able to fulfil their responsibilities in accordance with legislative and regulatory requirements.
+Progress: (CIA)Certificate of Internal Audit completed November 2023 March 2024 Complete B1.1 Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness Review of the FOI Publication Scheme is in progress.
+Outcome: Demonstrating commitment to openness.
+Progress: Alun Williams /Marie-Neige Hadfield March 2024 B3.1 Establishing a clear policy on the type of issues that the organisation will meaningfully consult with or involve individual citizens, service users and other stakeholders to ensure that service (or other) provision is A new Engagement and Participation Policy, 'Talking, Listening and Working Together' has been published.
+Implementation of this policy to be considered before action complete.
+Outcome: Improving Community Engagement.
+Progress: Alun Williams March 2024